bosari-a/wordnet-parser/README.md

 ## API
 ### Note on DBPATH
-First of all: [download the WordNet database files](#downloads) The api functions provided bellow rely on a constant variable called `DBPATH` which is initiliazed as such:
+First of all: [download the WordNet database files](#downloads)

+The api provided below relies on a constant variable called `DBPATH` which is initiliazed as such:
 ```js
 const DBPATH = process.env.DBPATH || "./dict";
 ```